john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 ### 7th Doctor - Sylvester McCoy - The Doctor is fun again!

-I didn't believe what people said about cocaine in the '80s, until I saw this.
+I didn't believe what people said about cocaine in the '80s, until I saw this hot mess.

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: